 Fuel cost volatility may have a negative impact on our business, financial condition or results of operations.
 The cost of diesel fuel can increase the price we pay for products as well as the costs we incur to distribute products to our customers.
 These factors, in turn, may negatively impact our net sales, margins, operating expenses and operating results.
 Although we have been able to pass along a portion of increased fuel costs to our customers in the past, there is no guarantee we can do so again.
-If fuel costs continue to remain at elevated levels, like those we are currently experiencing, or increase in the future, we may experience difficulties in passing all or a portion of these costs along to our customers, which could have a material adverse effect on our business, financial condition or results of operations.
+If fuel costs increase in the future, we may experience difficulties in passing all or a portion of these costs along to our customers, which could have a material adverse effect on our business, financial condition or results of operations.